aranmohyeddin/notes/kubernetes.md

 If you live in Iran you also need [tor](https://wiki.archlinux.org/index.php/tor) because fuck google.

-install kubectl
+#### install kubectl
 NOTE: if you are not living in Iran you don't need to torify it:P

     torify curl -LO https://storage.googleapis.com/kubernetes-release/release/$(torify curl -s https://storage.googleapis.com/kubernetes-release/release/stable.txt)/bin/linux/amd64/kubectl && chmod +x ./kubectl && sudo mv ./kubectl /usr/local/bin/kubectl

-add this to your .zshrc:
+add this to your .zshrc to enable autocomplete:

     if [ $commands[kubectl] ]; then
       source <(kubectl completion zsh)
     fi

-install minikube to create a all in one cluster in your single machine for learning:
+install minikube to create an all in one cluster in your single machine for learning:

 NOTE: This is likely not the latest version, see [here](https://github.com/kubernetes/minikube/releases)

     torify curl -Lo minikube https://storage.googleapis.com/minikube/releases/v0.33.1/minikube-darwin-amd64 && chmod +x minikube && sudo mv minikube /usr/local/bin/

-Then you should run `minikube start` but if you live in Iran you can't, so you do some stuff from [here](http://blog.programmableproduction.com/2018/03/08/Archlinux-Setup-Minikube-using-KVM/) and then:
+Then you should run `minikube start` but if you live in Iran you can't. you do some stuff from [here](http://blog.programmableproduction.com/2018/03/08/Archlinux-Setup-Minikube-using-KVM/) and then:

-//Idk why I had so also start the services manually I thought enable also started them.
+//Idk why I had to also start the services manually I thought enable also started them.

     sudo pacman -S dmidecode
     sudo usermod -aG libvirt aran